You can change your preferred name at any time for any reason. It does not cost anything.

 Most transgender people need a legal name change.
 If you want your name changed on many things like your passport or birth record, you have to go to court and pay a fee.
 This will help you change many other important things.

 Here are some things to think about as you choose a name.
-This is important if you plan a legal name change.
+This is important if you plan to get a legal name change.

 Some famous people who changed their names

 A new name can make a person seem very different.
 Here are some famous names (and the name they used before).

 - Vin Diesel (Mark Sinclair)

 - Olivia Wilde (Olivia Cockburn)

 - Lauren Bacall (Betty Joan Perski)

 - Bruno Mars (Peter Gene Hernandez)